kati-frantz/UserManager/README.md

 This repository contains a simple demo API built with NodeJS.
 The API is used to manage users in a MongoDB database.

+## RUN APPLICATION WITH DOCKER.
+ - Have `docker` and `docker-compose` installed locally.
+ - Clone the repository with `git clone https://github.com/kati-frantz/UserManager.git`
+ - In the cloned project directory, run `docker-compose up`
+ - That's it.
+You can start making api calls as specified

 ### Development
+ - Setup a docker volume in the same cloned directory if you need to edit the application.
-This application was developed using [ExpressJS](http://expressjs.com/).
+ - This application was developed using [ExpressJS](http://expressjs.com/).
 MongoDB was used for persisting data with [Mongoose](https://mongoosejs.com/) as [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).

 ### Installation
 * Start up your terminal (or Command Prompt on Windows OS).